OdysseyOfTheDragons/beaver/README.md

 The language will be wholly interpreted, but there will be an option to compile: all the normally printed out strings will be stored, put in a dummy `C` program, and then compiled on the host machine.
 This is a trick, I know, but if it works, that's what counts.

 I will try to implement the basic functionalities with a good complexity, be it in time or in space.

+## Contributing

+As this project is a personal one, I do not wish for people to send pull requests.
+BUT if anyone has any advice, or feature recommendation, I am open to it.

+This is a project for me to learn, so if anybody knows a lot, he can always help me or give hints, pieces of advice...
+I also have security in mind, but I am not a professional.
+As such, I am open to security advice too.

+## Sponsorship

+I activated the sponsorship, but I do not wait for anyone to really do it.
+Furthermore, I even _discourage_ anyone to send me money, as this project may never come to an end, and I could very well delete it in the near future.

+Sponsor me _only_ if you have the pockets a bit too heavy, and think this project could help alleviate your pain.